elopio/docs/source/index.md

 The stable Augur application is built and hosted at [https://app.augur.net](https://app.augur.net).
 If you want to use or help test Augur, you do not need to download or install anything!
 Just go to [https://app.augur.net](https://app.augur.net) and start using it.
 (If you want to use our cutting-edge development client, this is maintained at [https://augur-dev.firebaseapp.com](https://augur-dev.firebaseapp.com) -- warning, we push changes to augur-dev.firebaseapp.com pretty rapidly, so it can be a bit buggy!
 We suggest simply using [https://app.augur.net](https://app.augur.net) for a more stable experience.)

+Augur has it's own dedicated stack exchange which can be found at [augur.stackexchange.com](https://augur.stackexchange.com/).
+The stack exchange allows people to ask questions about Augur and get answers to those questions.
+It's a great resource to find the answers for questions you might have that aren't answered directly in these documents.
+You can also try our Slack, which is open to the pubic.
+If you'd like to join the conversation, just go to [slack.augur.net](http://slack.augur.net) and sign up.
+Generally, questions are based asked in the `#dev` or `#general` channels.

 If you want to help develop Augur, you will need to build the client from source.
 To do this, first install [Node.js](https://nodejs.org/), and [git](https://git-scm.com/downloads).

-First we need to clone the Augur repository from [Github](https://www.github.com/AugurProject/augur), open up your terminal and enter the following commands:
+First we need to clone the Augur repository from [Github](https://www.github.com/AugurProject/augur), open up your terminal and enter the following command to clone the repository:

 `$ git clone https://www.github.com/AugurProject/augur.git`

+Now navigate into the newly created `augur` folder by running the following command:

 `$ cd augur`

 Using NPM
 ---------
-[Node.js](https://nodejs.org/) comes with a built in package manager called `npm`. `npm` is used to install dependencies for augur, build the augur project from source code, run [tests](http://docs.augur.net/#tests), and start a web server to host Augur locally among other things.
+[Node.js](https://nodejs.org/) comes with a built in package manager called `npm`. `npm` is used to install dependencies for Augur, build the Augur project from source code, run [tests](http://docs.augur.net/#tests), and start a web server to host Augur among other things.
 To install Augur's dependencies using `npm` we will run the following command:

 `$ npm install`